Library Resources for A&HB 4024, Linguistic Foundations of Bilingual/Bicultural Education

 Education Full Text – Provides comprehensive coverage of an international range of English-language periodicals, monographs, and yearbooks.
 Indexing coverage begins June 1983; abstracts are included beginning spring 1994; full text of some journals is available beginning in January 1996.

-Education Index Retro – Provides cover-to-cover indexing for an international range of English-language periodicals and yearbooks; coverage from 1929 through mid-1983.
+Education Index Retrospective, 1929-1983 – Provides cover to cover indexing for an international range of English-language periodicals and yearbooks for years prior to those covered by Education Full Text.

 Education Research Complete – Provides indexing and abstracts for more than 2,100 journals, as well as full text for more than 1,200 journals, and includes full text for nearly 500 books and monographs.